-ADAPTIVE CONTROL Prerequisite: 671 or permission of instructor.
+rerequisite: 671 or permission of instructor.
 This course will provide the advanced graduate student with the techniques required for the control of time-varying nonlinear and stochastic systems.
 Topics include minimum prediction error control, least squares estimation, certainty equivalence adaptive control.
 Kalman filtering, minimum variance control, LQG control and stochastic adaptive control.